 at the Technology Assistance Center (TAC)

-Located in 122 Bryan Hall, our service provides the computer support that Warrington College of Business Administration students need to access class websites, video lectures, and other technology-based resources.
+Located in 206 Heavener Hall (236 Hough on weekends), our service provides the computer support that Warrington College of Business Administration students need to access class websites, video lectures, and other technology-based resources.

 - Antonio Jose